MicroFocus/ColorYourData/generators/node/README.md

 The format of a numerical output can be controlled by a format string via the <code>format</code> property.
 Formatting makes use of the numeral.js package.
 E.g. 0.00 formats a number to two decimal digits.
 Or the value `"int"`can be used to generate an integer value.

 #### Callback function to define values
 We can provide callback function that return a value for a particular property.
 The callback function must be written in a string which then will be evaluated by generator.
-Two values get passed to this function:
+Three values get passed to this function:
 * `data`: the data already generated to be sent
 * `freq`: the frequency configured for this sender
-* `prevData`: the last data generated.
+* `prevSample`: the last data generated.
 Can be used to generate data based on the previously generated data.

 This example will calculate a severity based on a value:
 ```
 {
   ...
-  "severity": "(function (data, freq) { if (data.value <= 50) {return 'normal';} if (data.value <= 80) {return 'warning';} return 'error';})",
+  "severity": "(function (data, freq, prevSample) { if (data.value <= 50) {return 'normal';} if (data.value <= 80) {return 'warning';} return 'error';})",
  ...
 }
 ```